JargonInc/jargon-sdk-nodejs/packages/alexa-skill-sdk/README.md

 `ResourceManager` is part of the package [@jargon/sdk-core](https://github.com/JargonInc/jargon-sdk-nodejs/tree/master/packages/sdk-core), and can be used directly from code that isn't based on ASKv2.

+### Built-in Resources

+This SDK includes default responses for some common scenarios.
+These responses are available using the following `RenderItem` keys:
+* `Jargon.unhandledResponse` -- provides a response for when you can't otherwise process an intent
+* `Jargon.defaultReprompt` -- provides a generic reprompt

+You can render these resources as you would any of your own.
+You can also define your own version for these keys in your resource file to override the Jargon-provided responses.

+Currently the SDK includes variants of these resources for English, with other languages coming soon.

 ## Adding to an existing skill